 The research activities in ENVITOX span from genotoxicity, molecular and cellular toxicology and pollutant effects on fish, amphibians, free ranging marine mammals and birds, including Arctic species.

-The Marine Sciences research group is focused upon sustainable management, production and utilisation of biological marine resources.
+The Marine Sciences research section is focused upon sustainable management, production and utilisation of biological marine resources.